malerba118/r3f-video-recorder/README.md

 - Render to `mp4/h264` in all browsers (even firefox, none of that webm bullshit).
 - A frame-aligned clock so your video preview can appear consistent with your rendered export.
-- Fast rendering times while in `frame-accurate` recording mode (eg 10s to render 60s video).
+- Fast rendering times while in `frame-accurate` recording mode (eg 15s to render 60s video).
 - Adjustable `fps`, `size`, `quality`, `format`, `codec`.

 https://github.com/user-attachments/assets/42e54545-9fba-42c0-acba-88b8d6c2f9cc

 ### Installation

-I'm going with shadcn-stlye installation on this one so you're going to have to copy/pasta the contents of [r3f-video-recorder.tsx](/r3f-video-recorder.tsx) into your project.
+I'm going with shadcn-style installation on this one so you're going to have to copy/pasta the contents of [r3f-video-recorder.tsx](/r3f-video-recorder.tsx) into your project.
 (I'm lazy and don't feel like turning this into an official npm package.
 I also know i will suck at keeping an npm package up-to-date so i think this is the best way atm).

 You'll also need to install peers: